Caring for a Woman's Body: What Every HIV-Positive Woman Should Know About the Care and Prevention of GYN Problems

 - Hepatitis (Hepatitis A, or HAV; Hepatitis B, or HBV; Hepatitis C, or HCV)

 Fungal Infections (Yeast Infections, Vaginal Candidiasis, Vaginitis)

 Candidiasis is a very common vaginal infection caused by yeast (fungus).
 This fungus normally exists in the human body (including in the vagina) and lives in balance with helpful bacteria.
 When an imbalance occurs and the yeast overgrows, candidiasis occurs.
-Symptoms include itching, burning, and pain around your vagina, vaginal lips, or anal area.
+Symptoms may include itching, burning, and pain around your vagina, vaginal lips, or anal area.
 You may also have a thick, cottage cheese-like vaginal discharge.
-HIV+ women often have recurring yeast infections that are difficult to treat.
+HIV+ women often have repeated yeast infections that are difficult to treat.
 You are more likely to experience yeast-related problems if you:

 - Have low CD4 cell counts

 - Take antibiotics, steroids, or birth control pills